lit/lit/CONTRIBUTING.md

  1. Clear is better than clever.
 Optimize for simple, readable code first.
  2. Prefer longer, more descriptive names, over shorter names.
 For most variables, minification means we don't pay for extra characters in production.
  3. Always err on the side of too many comments.
 When commenting, "why" is more important than "what".
- 4. If you're tempted to add a "what" comment, see if you can't restructure the code and use more descritive names so that the comment is unneccessary.
+ 4. If you're tempted to add a "what" comment, see if you can't restructure the code and use more descriptive names so that the comment is unnecessary.

 ## TypeScript